Hey, Believer: You Are a Bridge Builder

 Pray for open doors - “And pray for us, too, that God may open a door for our message, so that we may proclaim the mystery of Christ, for which I am in chains.”
 (Colossians 4:3)

-Pray for receptive hearts – “One of those listening was a woman from the city of Thyatira named Lydia, a dealer in purple cloth.
+Pray for open hearts - “One of those listening was a woman from the city of Thyatira named Lydia, a dealer in purple cloth.
 She was a worshiper of God.
 The Lord opened her heart to respond to Paul’s message.”
 (Acts 16:14)

 Pray for clear communication of the gospel - “Pray that I may proclaim it clearly, as I should.”
 (Colossians 4:4)